9th Battalion (Parachute), Royal Malay Regiment: Role and responsibilities

-Formations
+Structure

-Current formation
+Current structure

 Since December 1992, the 9 RAMD (Para) has been stationed at Terendak Camp in Malacca.
 Under 9 RAMD, there are six paratrooper companies and one welfare organisation.

 Disbanded units

 Tiger Platoon, 9 RAMD

 The Tiger Platoon was a commando unit of the 9 Royal Malay Regiment.
 In 1972, the platoon was established as a long-range reconnaissance patrol for 9 RAMD, and its status was later upgraded to a commando unit at the end of 1972.
 Tiger Platoon 9 RAMD was active during the Communist insurgency in Malaysia (1968–1989), particularly in Sarawak, and this platoon was responsible for the majority of terrorists killed by 9 RAMD.
 Two members of this platoon received Malaysia's second highest valour award, the Star of the Commander of Valour (Pingat Gagah Berani – PGB).

 This platoon's 31 members are as follows: